 A dislocated knee is where the femur or thigh bone and the tibia or shin bone are moved apart.
-This is different to a patella dislocation, and is a far more serious and traumatic injury.
+This is different to a patella dislocation where the kneecap only dislocates outwards and round the side of the knee and is a far more serious and traumatic injury.
+It is rare in sports, more likely to occur following a road traffic accident or similar.

 Symptoms of a dislocated Knee